 What we’re about

 Kinda Forest School is a Forest School centred around the principles of kindness and permaculture within the forest school context to provide children with an holistic experience of education.
+Here are the six principles of Forest school to which we adhere.

 Kinda Forest School is part of Kinda Education CIC (Reg No 11626237) which promotes and delivers democratic education, with equality, kindness and reconnection, working alongside nature to all layers of our learning communities.